Population Management Hunts

-Residents and nonresidents wishing to be considered for Population Management Hunts for Barbary sheep, bighorn sheep, deer, elk, ibex, oryx or pronghorn antelope must select the 5th-choice option on the application.
-Applications must be completed online or by telephone by March 22.
+Hunters wishing to be considered for population management hunts for Barbary sheep, bighorn sheep, deer, elk, ibex, oryx or pronghorn must select the 5th-choice option on the draw application for the appropriate species.
+Applications must be completed online or by telephone by March 17 before 5 p.m.

-Applicants must apply for at least one regular draw hunt choice to be eligible for the Population Management Hunt of the same species.
-By choosing this option hunters are indicating their willingness, if unsuccessful in drawing their 1st, 2nd, 3rd or 4th choice, to be placed on a list of eligible hunters for that species.
+Applicants must apply for at least one regular draw hunt choice to be eligible for the population management hunt for the same species.
+By choosing this option hunters are indicating their willingness, if unsuccessful in drawing their 1st, 2nd, 3rd or 4th choice, to be contacted by NMDGF if a population management hunt is scheduled for that species.

-Should a Population Management Hunt become necessary, a NMDGF official will contact hunters to notify them of the hunt areas, dates, bag limit, allowable sporting arm and any other special restrictions.
+If a population management hunt is scheduled, a NMDGF official will contact the hunter to notify him/her of the hunt areas, dates, bag limit, allowable sporting arms and any other special restrictions.
 The hunter will be asked to accept or decline a hunt.
 If a hunter declines, another hunter will be contacted.
-Bag limits for Population Management Hunts will be primarily female animals, since these hunts are intended to reduce populations in specific areas.
+Bag limits for population management hunts will be primarily female animals, since these hunts are intended to reduce populations in specific areas.

 Population Management Hunt Fees

 If unsuccessful for the 1st, 2nd, 3rd or 4th choice, applicants will be refunded the license fee.

 If a hunter is contacted and accepts a 5th-choice hunt, she/he will be required to purchase the appropriate license(s) with tag for the species that she/he will hunt (page 12, Draw License Fees).